bhaleraopranjal/Home-Automation-System/README.md

 ## Installation
 - Java Development Kit (JDK) version 8 or above is required to run the program.
 - An IDE or text editor like Eclipse or IntelliJ IDEA is recommended for running the code.

+## Dependencies
+- JDK 8+
+- No external libraries are required for this project (add if needed).